KDziublewski/SQL_exercises_UG/README.md

 # SQL_exercises_UG
-Archiving SQL exercises from uni
+Archiving SQL exercises from uni as well as scripts for creating a toy database.